Estonian start-up transforming CCTV cameras raises $1.8m

 Computer vision start-up Fyma uses AI video detection to turn legacy CCTV cameras into smart sensors.

 Tallinn-based start-up Fyma hopes to turn new and legacy outdoor and CCTV cameras into smart devices that can capture real-time data and turn it into actionable insights.
-Today, the company has announced it has closed a $1.8m seed round, bringing it closer to its goal.
+Today (17 December), the company announced that it has closed a $1.8m seed round to help with that goal.

 The funding round was led by Change Ventures, while other participants included Decacorn, Tiny VC, 7 Percent and a number of angel investors.
 The seed round brings the total funding raised by Fyma to $2.1m.

-According to a report from IHS Markit last year, there are around 770m CCTV cameras installed around the world, a figure that is set to exceed 1bn by next year.
-Aside from reviewing footage for security purposes, these devices produce huge amounts of video footage that largely go unused.
+According to a report from IHS Markit last year, there are more than 770m CCTV cameras installed around the world, a figure that is set to exceed 1bn by next year.
+Aside from reviewing footage for security purposes, these devices produce huge amounts of video footage that largely goes unused.

 Founded in 2019, Fyma aims to change this by using AI to extract and analyse valuable data from live video footage.
 This could enable users to understand and contextualise the patterns of movement in individuals, such as pedestrians and shoppers, as well as objects such as vehicles and machinery.